SajenMurali/BAKA-Chatbot/README.md

             engine.setProperty('voice', voice.id)
             current_voice = 'male'
             return
-    # Fallback: pick the first voice that mentions the gender or the first voice
     for voice in voices:
         name = getattr(voice, 'name', '') or ''
         if gender.lower() in name.lower():